gotever/FlangryBird/README.md

-# FlangryBirds 🐦🔥
+# FlangryBird 🐦🔥

-**Flangry Birds** is a fast-paced 2D game that uses the **Flappy Bird** engine with **Angry Birds**-inspired graphics.
+**Flangry Bird** is a fast-paced 2D game that uses the **Flappy Bird** engine with **Angry Birds**-inspired graphics.
 Navigate treacherous obstacles, flap your way through challenges, and master precise movement!

 ## 🎮 Features
 - **Flappy Bird mechanics** – Tap to flap and stay airborne.